TeleRAG: Efficient Retrieval-Augmented Generation Inference with Lookahead Retrieval

 Both schedulers use greedy search to minimize overhead.
-The prefetching scheduler groups similar queries into mini-batches, and feeds them into the cache-aware scheduler to assign mini-batches to GPUs.
-The cache-aware scheduler will get the number of overlapped clusters on each GPU for each mini-batch, and assign the mini-batch to the GPU with the most overlapped clusters.
+The prefetching scheduler groups similar queries into micro-batches, and feeds them into the cache-aware scheduler to assign micro-batches to GPUs.
+The cache-aware scheduler will get the number of overlapped clusters on each GPU for each micro-batch, and assign the micro-batch to the GPU with the most overlapped clusters.